info@motoiservices.com

 On many occasions we receive inquiries asking about the amount of oil to pour in a particular fork.
 And although there is an approximate amount recommended by the motorcycle manufacturer, we never recommend using a certain amount of oil, because it is inaccurate and ineffective.

-Even if a fork has been completely disassembled and reassembled, without a single drop of oil remaining inside, when pouring the oil inside, you will never pour exactly the same amount, and in this application 0,18 oz DO make a difference.
+Even if a fork has been completely disassembled and reassembled, without a single drop of oil remaining inside, when pouring the oil inside, you will never pour exactly the same amount.
+And in this application 0,18 oz DO make a difference.

 Instead, we always recommend measuring the level with a syringe and a level gauge specifically for this setting.
 It is as simple as pouring the oil, bleeding the hydraulic and removing the excess with the syringe.